-At AquaMobile, we want to educate everyone on the importance of water safety.
-In this article, we’ll give you the information you need about life jacket expiration and how to tell when it’s time for an upgrade.
+At AquaMobile, we want to educate everyone about water safety.
+Now let’s review the importance of checking your life jacket’s expiration date and how to know when it’s time to upgrade.

 Do Life Jackets Expire?

 There are two main types of lifejackets.
 These are foam and inflatable life jackets.
 The life jacket itself does not expire.
 The material of the best loses its ability to float in water.
 Time to compare each of the types of materials.

 - Damaged by wear and tear and loses buoyancy

 - Uses carbon decide (CO2) tank to inflate